20 Top Jobs of the Future

 - Big data analyst

-How do you keep track of all the information stored about people and their habits and what can it all tell us?
-Big data means a big number of jobs.
+How do you keep track of all the information stored about people and their preferences and what can it all tell us?
+Engineering UK estimates that we’ll create 157,000 new jobs in big data by 2020 – that’s a big number!

 - Carpenters and joiners

 The UK construction industry needs thousands of people every year to take up both manual and non-manual roles.
 Apprenticeships can help plug the gaps in skilled roles such as wood trades, bricklaying and electrics.

 No-one wants to fall victim to cyber-based crime which is why the government is trying to tackle the issue by providing apprenticeships to encourage young people to choose this growing sector.